Candidates

 MicroPython Hardware Compatibility

 MicroPython’s hardware compatibility is one of its standout features, allowing it to run on a variety of microcontrollers and embedded systems.
+In particular, MicroPython supports both 32-bit and 64-bit microcontroller architectures, giving developers flexibility in hardware selection and enabling use with a wide range of processing capabilities.
 From affordable microcontrollers to premium advanced boards, MicroPython can be deployed across a broad spectrum of hardware.
 This versatility makes it an attractive option for developers working on IoT projects, home automation, and other embedded applications.

 Microcontrollers, by design, require less powerful processors and memory compared to desktop systems.
 MicroPython is optimized to maximize the capabilities of these devices, ensuring efficient performance even with limited resources.
 Whether you’re working with a simple microcontroller or a more advanced board, MicroPython’s compatibility and performance make it a reliable choice for embedded systems development.